 A description of the database and the data collection and validation can be found in: Van Mechelen, N., Marchal, S., Goedemé, T., Marx, I. and Cantillon, B. (2011), The CSB-Minimum Income Protection Indicators Database (CSB-MIPI), CSB Working Paper 11/05, Antwerp: Herman Deleeck Centre for Social Policy, University of Antwerp.

 Somewhat later, we updated the data to 2012, using the same methodological setup.
 For accessing the data, please contact dr. Sarah Marchal.
-An overview of the database, the national experts who contributed to it, and the research papers based on the database, can be found here.

 The latest development: CSB-MIPI based on HHoT/EUROMOD